Katario/RoR_elections2017/README.md

 - Manage the display of the results ;

 Each of us had to do an equal numbers of tasks, and we had to know / understand what the others have done.

+Please not that we had a week to create this website, and we had only few hours of lessons in RoR at this time, so we had to learn RoR almost from the start !